 1. Eat often.

-Throughout the day, work in vegetables like broccoli and cauliflower for fibre and folate (add hummus to make it a snack).
-Cold-water oily fish are also pregnancy powerhouses (thank you, omega-3s), so fork into a tuna salad (light tuna is best to avoid high mercury levels, per the FDA) or some salmon when you're ready for a bigger plate.
+Throughout the day, work in veggies like broccoli and cauliflower for fiber and folate (add hummus to make it a snack).
+Cold-water fatty fish are also pregnancy powerhouses (thank you, omega-3s), so fork into a tuna salad (light tuna is best to avoid high mercury levels, per the FDA) or some salmon when you’re ready for a bigger plate.

 If you have trouble listening to your hunger cues or you’re so busy you ignore them, you can always set a schedule to make sure you nourish yourself on the reg.

 2. Listen to (and learn from) your cravings.

 While the science jury’s still out on exactly why you might be fiending for fried anything at 7 am, it’s normal.
 And according to Ryann Kipping, a registered dietitian nutritionist and the founder of the Prenatal Nutrition Library, “this is a time more than ever to tune into your body, because our bodies are really smart, and they will tell us what we need.”